Photos by David G. Bates

 All the angel groups I talked to said they have seen improved deal flow and much better quality Florida companies in the past year.
 This is a change from discussions in previous years, where angels said quality deals in South Florida were hard to find.

 At the earliest stages, Miami Innovation Fund has made five investments so far this year, all "somewhere north of $50,000."
-Palm Beach Angels launched earlier this year to invest in Palm Beach County companies, and is interested in tech, products, Internet of things, among other verticals, said Jeff Brown, who believes entrepreneurs should strive to take only the minimal amount of angel capital as needed to get to the next level and find its path to revenue as soon as possible.
+Palm Beach Angels launched earlier this year to invest in Palm Beach County companies, and is interested in tech, products, Internet of things, among other verticals, said Jeff Brown, who believes entrepreneurs should strive to take only the minimal amount of angel capital as needed -- and only if necessary -- to get to the next level and find their path to revenue as soon as possible.

 Another very new fund is Thesis Ventures, an institutional early stage investment group that typically invests $250k to $500k in the consumer space.
 Mike O'Donnell, one of the partners, said Thesis is very hands on.
 If fact, it typically moves the portfolio companies into its building.
 "We're 90 days old and have already made five investments," he said.

 Tamiami Angel Funds' newest fund has invested $1.5 million in five companies this year.
 Caerus Ventures likes the consumer space and typically will make investments of $250,000 to $1 million, and will do follow-ons.
 New World Angels does about five deals a year, as well as several follow-ons; $1 million to $7 million is the sweet spot.
 "I have been doing this for a number of years, and this is the deepest I have ever seen angel capital get," commented Franc Nemanic of Crunchfire Ventures.